greydevv/django-allbymyself/README.md

 # All By Myself - Django Singletons

 Singletons are objects that can only be instantiated once and serve a very specific purpose in various programs.
 A classic example of where a singleton is necessary in web development is site configuration.
-This package provides an abstract singleton base model, `SingletonBaseModel`, along with a model admin, `SingletonBaseModelAdmin`.
+This package provides an abstract singleton base model, `SingletonBaseModel`, along with a model admin, `SingletonBaseModelAdmin`, both of which are utilized to create and manage singleton objects in Django.

 ### Installation